-From my point of view I like and enjoy both works, but feel that Wall’s approach is slightly more in line with my own practice ideas.
+From my point of view I like and enjoy both works, but feel that Wall’s approach is slightly more in line with my practice ideas.
 The use of living subjects is for me much a more rewarding constructed approach.
-It carries more challenges that can only push my own practice forward.
+It carries more challenges that can only push my practice forward.

 Winogrand to me represents a balance between the hunter, farmer and an example of where such collaboration between the two results in exceptional works.

 After passing away at the age of 56, it was discovered that Winogrand left behind some 6,500 undeveloped rolls of film.
-Considered one of the greatest photographers of the 20th century, Winogrand developed a style of photography that had immense power, but yet the photographer himself was almost never in the limelight, carrying a sense of passivity.
+Considered one of the greatest photographers of the 20th century, Winogrand developed a style of photography that had immense power, but yet the photographer himself was seldom in the limelight, carrying a sense of passivity.

 Able to catch a scene in a split second and in a way that freezes the emotion and often spiritual nature of the view, Winogrand was often described as a poet of American life.
 In the mid 60’s he was in his prime.
 It is at this time that we see the best works.